Namespaces

 [edit] Initialization order

-• The initialization of e is sequenced before the initialization of any val_i.
+• The initialization of e is sequenced before the initialization of any valI.

-• The initialization of each val_i is sequenced before the initialization of any val_j where i is less than j.
+• The initialization of each valI is sequenced before the initialization of any valJ where I is less than J.

 [edit] Notes